 Someone pointed out to me this week that the current polished diamond price deflation is the longest in recent history, probably since the large price crash in the early 80s.
+This is the longest diamond recession.
 Since their peak in August 2011, prices have been on a declining streak.
-According to IDEX Online’s diamond price index, prices fell on average by more than 12%.
+According to IDEX Online’s diamond price index prices fell on average by more than 12%.
 One-carat round diamonds have lost more than 22% of their price since July 2011, according to Mercury Diamonds.

 During the nearly four years that have passed since prices peaked, there were a few points of price increases, so technically it could be argued that this is not a continuous recession.
 However, if you consider the graph below, you will agree that the price trend has shown a decline in the past four years.

 Prices tend to be fluctuating everywhere and for everything.
 The question is what happened to the price of rough diamonds during this same period.
 Overall, there has been a decline in De Beers’ prices since that time.
 For example, the prices of two important rough diamond boxes – Commercial 2.5-4 carats, used to manufacture 1-carat rounds for the US jewelry market, and Fine 2.5-4 carat boxes, used primarily for the Chinese market – were reduced during the nearly four-year period.

 Fortunately, there was still room for profit during much of 2011 to 2013.
 The current industry crisis is one that has been fermenting for a while, but it has turned into an actual business-threatening situation in the past year, especially in the last six months.
 It is therefore worth charting rough against the polished it yields during the past year.